 GM: “It was a difficult time.
 Yet such may be said of all times.”

-“Your mother’s continued threat to the Masquerade, Primogen Opal’s planned treachery, and further circumstances concomitant to your Embrace and Requiem all promise great difficulty in the nights ahead.
+“Your mother’s continued threat to the Masquerade, Primogen Opal’s planned treachery, and further circumstances concomitant to your Embrace and Requiem all promise much hardship in the nights ahead.
 But those battles are for another night.”